Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Topological model for microtubule cap

 \subsection{Model setup}

 We introduce a stochastic model of the microtubule cap, which plays a central role in regulating microtubule dynamics.
-The cap is located at the microtubule plus end \cite{mitchison1984dynamic,gardner2011depolymerizing}: the top right of Fig. \ref{fig_model}(a) in purple and blue.
-It enables microtubule growth and stabilizes the microtubule under tubulin addition \cite{hyman1992role} while its removal immediately triggers catastrophes, i.e., rapid shrinkage from the same end \cite{walker1988dynamic,bowne2013microtubule} (bottom of Fig. \ref{fig_model}(a)).
-Based on experimental evidence for a structurally distinct intermediate state in the cap \cite{maurer2014eb1,zhang2015mechanistic,manka2018role}, we model the cap with two components: GTP-tubulin dimers (purple) followed by the hydrolysis intermediate GDP-P$_\text{i}$-tubulin dimers (blue) \cite{melki1990direct,melki1996continuous}.
+Microtubules are cylindrical polymer structures assembled from tubulin dimers \cite{desai1997microtubule}, as illustrated in Fig. \ref{fig_model}(a).
+The cap is located at the microtubule plus end \cite{mitchison1984dynamic,gardner2011depolymerizing}, shown in purple and blue on the top right of the figure.
+It enables microtubule growth and stabilizes the microtubule under tubulin addition \cite{hyman1992role} while its removal immediately triggers catastrophes, i.e., rapid shrinkage from the same end \cite{walker1989asymmetric,bowne2013microtubule} (bottom of Fig. \ref{fig_model}(a)).
+Based on experimental evidence for a structurally distinct intermediate state in the cap \cite{maurer2014eb1,zhang2015mechanistic,manka2018role}, we model the cap with two components: GTP-tubulin dimers (purple) are followed by GDP-P$_\text{i}$-tubulin dimers (blue), a hydrolysis intermediate from chemical cleavage of phosphate (P$_\text{i}$) \cite{melki1990direct,melki1996continuous}.
 As hydrolysis proceeds, GTP-tubulin is eventually converted into unstable GDP-tubulin (green), which makes up the rest of the filament.

-We record the number of each of the two dimers in the cap with $(x,y)$, where $x$ denotes GTP-tubulin and $y$ denotes GDP-P$_\text{i}$-tubulin, while the number of GDP-tubulin dimers is denoted separately with $z$.
+Following previous theoretical work \cite{flyvbjerg1994stochastic,margolin2006analysis,padinhateeri2012random}, we use a simplified description where the microtubule is treated as a single-filament polymer.
+The numbers of GTP-tubulin, GDP-P$_\text{i}$-tubulin, and GDP-tubulin dimers in the filament are denoted by $x,y,z$ respectively.
+We assume that catastrophes occur when the cap is entirely lost at $x=y=0$, based on experimental evidence that a single layer of GTP-tubulin is sufficient to stabilize microtubules \cite{drechsel1994minimum,caplow1996evidence}.
+Upon catastrophe, the microtubule depolymerizes completely, and its total length $x+y+z$ shrinks to zero before growth resumes.